Chapter 1 Week 1

 • Structure folders hierarchically - start with a limited number of folders for the broader topics, and then create more specific folders within these.

-• Backup – ensure that your files, whether they are on your local drive, or on a network drive, are backed up.
+• Backup – ensure that your files, whether they are on your local drive or a network drive, are backed up.
 You have some options for backup using the university infrastructure, specifically your P drive - you can save items there.
 Or you might use an external hard drive backup.
 You might also use something like Dropbox or OneDrive.
 No matter what, BACK UP YOUR WORK!
-There is nothing worse than when a laptop crashes irrecoverably, or gets stolen, and you’ve lost everything you’ve been working on.
-Trust me, this is a really important thing to think about!
+There is nothing worse than when a laptop crashes irrecoverably or gets stolen, and you’ve lost everything you’ve been working on.
+Trust me, this is a really important thing to consider!

 1.4.1 Activity 2: Create a folder for this module

 In your preferred location, create a folder where you will save all your data, materials, notes, and Excel files for this module.
-You can create sub folders in these as well if you like, or you can create these later.
-Discuss within your peer students your preferred data management structure, taking the key points from the Cambridge data management guide into consideration.
+You can also create subfolders in these if you like, or you can create these later.
+Discuss your preferred data management structure with your peer students, taking the key points from the Cambridge data management guide into consideration.

 1.4.1.1 Note for students using the Computer Cluster on campus.

-OK, so if you are using a cluster PC on campus, you need to make sure that everything you are working on is saved in you P:drive.
+OK, so if you are using a cluster PC on campus, you need to make sure that everything you are working on is saved in your P:drive.

 You should already have a username and password with which to log on.
 Your username has 7 or 8 letters/digits, typically beginning ‘m…’.
-On the computers in the Faculty clusters (where you work in class time), you will see the Faculty computer ‘image’ and a version of the operating systems Windows 7.
+On the computers in the Faculty clusters (where you work during class time), you will see the Faculty computer ‘image’ and a version of the operating system Windows 7.

 Away from the campus, you can download and upload files to and from your P: drive over an Internet connection - for example, to and from your home computer.
 You can access the files on your P-drive from anywhere using the link https://pdrives.manchester.ac.uk/horde/login.php.